rickstaa/github-emoji-picker/README.md

 ## How to use

 Use the search field to search for a given emoji.
 You can click the emoji to get the shortcode on your clipboard or `shift` + click for the Unicode.
+You can invert the copy behaviour by setting the `copy_type` URL parameter to `unicode` or `shortcode`.

 ## Contributing